ROBROICH/TEAMS-Chatbot-Microsoft-SAP-Graph/README.md

-# Hands-On Lab: Combining the Microsoft- Graph and SAP-Graph APIs in a Microsoft Teams chatbot scenario.
+# Hands-On Lab: Combining the Microsoft- Graph and SAP-Graph APIs in a Microsoft Teams bot scenario.

 # Introduction and motivation
 Microsoft Teams is the prefered hub for teamwork and collaboration tool for numerous frontline and remote workers.
-As well Azure chatbots are an efficient solution to efficiently guide these employees or customers through complex processes spanning over multiple IT-backends.
+As well Azure bots are an efficient solution to efficiently guide these employees or customers through complex processes spanning over multiple IT-backends.
-This hands-on lab will therefore demonstrate the implementation of an Azure Chatbot for Microsoft Teams that mashes-up information from Microsoft 365 and SAP leveraging the particular Graph API of both vendors.
+This hands-on lab will therefore demonstrate the implementation of an Azure bot for Microsoft Teams that mashes-up information from Microsoft 365 and SAP leveraging the particular Graph API of both vendors.
 Both Graph solutions enable developers to build business application using a single API, from SAP or Microsoft, that transparently provides information from various backend applications.
 Further resources about to the Microsoft- and SAP-Graph:
 * [SAP Graph BETA]( https://beta.graph.sap/)